-Stolen goods are not actually free but billed on credit to the anxiety-and relief-from-anxiety account.
+Stolen goods are not actually free but billed on credit to the anxiety- and relieffrom-anxiety account.
 They bring no more pleasure than sighing when frustrated, a revenge to soothe you and make the dominant system a little more bearable.
 The State gains almost as much from this sort of fun as from the Olympiads of the present day at which terrorists with characteristic defiance declare: 'Pay up if you want to live, and pay dearly.
 We are ready for it to cost our lives.'
 Marketing and exchange in this form is what has permitted trade to survive so long, precisely by changing its skin.

 The ultimate absurdity has been reached now that we even feel guilty about feeling guilty, when we could on principle get rid of the very idea of error.
 It appears in the final analysis that the only fear ever to haunt us has been the fundamental fear of enjoying ourselves.
 The economy is so good at condemning happiness to the wheel of inconstant fortune that to appropriate it or be robbed of it would seem to break the wheel.
 At every throw of the dice of exchange, one loses oneself.
-What is not based on the emancipation of pleasure on realising all one's long and on the ceaseless frustration of false needs.
-Which is why cruelty is now the normal viciousness of the ordinary man.
+What is not based on the emancipation of pleasure on realising all one's long and short-term desires reverts to the terror which always clings to pleasure like its price stamped in indelible ink.